Seattle Times Building: Squatting incidents

 Since the site was sold to Onni in 2013, a series of incidents with squatters and vandals have drawn attention to security issues at the vacant building.
 In October 2014, the city of Seattle began exploring legal action over Onni's failure to secure the site; KIRO-TV reported that at least 10 squatters occupied the building, whose first floor had been boarded up.

 On September 30, 2015, the Seattle Police Department cleared the building of squatters, an estimated 50 to 200 people, after unsuccessful attempts by Onni to secure the property.
 Prior to the operation, the city had received several complaints and medical calls to the building in response to drug overdoses.

 A series of fires in November 2015, December 2015, and July 2016 led to a proposal by the city to accelerate the demolition permitting process for the site.
 Seattle Fire Department operations battalion chief Bryan Hatings called the building a "death trap" after the July 2016 fire, and reported at least 10 to 12 squatters had been living there.

 Demolition and construction

 The demolition of the building's north and west side began in October 2016.
 The west side addition was fully demolished by March 2017, and other portions of the complex were demolished by September 2017.
 Two sides of the facade were preserved and are planned to be integrated into the new building.
 Work was paused for several years until a master use permit was issued by the city government in March 2022.
 Excavation of the five-story underground parking garage at the site began later that year.
-The project, named 1120 John, is planned to include 935,951 sqft of office and retail space in two buildings that are 16 and 18 stories tall.
+The project, named 1120 John, was planned to include 935,951 sqft of office and retail space in two buildings that are 16 and 18 stories tall.
+The complex, designed by Perkins&Will, included skybridges between the two buildings over a central courtyard; 22,000 sqft of retail space for a grocery store was also included.

+Construction on 1120 John was paused in November 2023 due to a requested design change for the parking garage submitted by Perkins&Will.
+The project was converted into residential by Onni Group in 2024 under architect Perkins Eastman.
+The updated proposal is for 814 units in a 14-story building and a 49-story building over the partially-built, four-story underground garage.
+The east side of the block, facing Boren Avenue, is planned to become a 11-story office building.